How to spend 3 days exploring Sydney’s most iconic precincts

 Street art in Newtown - Phillip Street mural

-Begin on Enmore Road with breakfast at Shenkin, an Israeli-run cafe best known for its take on shakshuka (baked eggs).
-Then amble towards Newtown, popping in to shops such as Route 66 for vintage clothing and Collectika for a mix of vintage and new homewares and furniture.
+Begin on Enmore Road with breakfast at Azuki, a Japanese bakery known for its artisan bread and cakes.
+Then amble towards Newtown, popping into shops such as Route 66 for vintage clothing and Collectika for a mix of vintage and new homewares and furniture.

 Afternoon

 You’ll soon arrive at King Street in Newtown, where the shopping is eclectic, the people-watching is fantastic and the dining options are endless.
-Work up an appetite by walking to the lesser-visited southern end of the strip and checking out niche retailers such as All Buttons Great and Small and Repressed Records.
+Work up an appetite by walking to the lesser-visited southern end of the strip and checking out niche retailers such as The Wilde Merchant (for vintage clothes) and Repressed Records.

-For lunch, choose from one of Newtown’s numerous Thai restaurants, or seek out Continental Deli Bar and Bistro and order charcuterie, smoked anchovies and cheese to graze on.
-Wherever you dine, skip dessert and proceed to the final stop on your tour of Sydney’s iconic precincts: the new location of an old Newtown favourite, Black Star Pastry on King Street.
+For lunch, choose from one of Newtown’s numerous Thai restaurants such as institution, Ladda’s, or seek out Continental Deli Bar and Bistro and order charcuterie, smoked anchovies and cheese to graze on.
+Wherever you dine, skip dessert and proceed to the final stop on your tour of Sydney’s iconic precincts: Mapo, one of the best gelaterias in the city where the ingredients are all natural and many of the gelato flavours are vegan, but don’t seem it.

 More articles by theme